IgniteUI/igniteui-docfx/en/components/combo.md

 ```

 When clicking the button, the cities *London* and *Sofia* will be added to the combo's selection.

-> [!Note]
-> The methods and events tied to selection depend on whether or not a `valueKey` is specified for the combo.

 The combo also fires an event every time its selection changes - [`onSelectionChange()`]({environment:angularApiUrl}/classes/igxcombocomponent.html#onselectionchange).
 The emitted event arguments, [`IComboSelectionChangeEventArgs`]({environment:angularApiUrl}/interfaces/icomboselectionchangeeventargs.html), contain information about the selection prior to the change, the current selection, what items were added and removed.
 The event can also be cancelled, preventing it from updating the selection with the new array of items.